Jenova7/Bootstrap/README.md

         A-Press Windows +R
         B-Type in:  %appdata%\Electra
         C-Delete everything EXCEPT wallet.dat and electra.conf
+    /!\ Make a copy of your wallet.dat in a safety place, better in other Hard-drive, USB stick, ect...

 ####   Mac:
         A- Click desktop and click on Go to folder or press Shift ⇧ + Command ⌘ + G B- Type ~/Library/Application Support/Electra and then click on Go C- Delete everything EXCEPT wallet.dat and electra.conf

+    /!\ Make a copy of your wallet.dat in a safety place, better in other Hard-drive, USB stick, ect...

 ### 4- Put the ElectraBootstrap.zip in this Electra folder